ZarmDev/To-doz/bugsfeatures.md

 When working with sections, addpane doesn't account for rounded corners, etc

 Consider using a class to automate JSON packing and unpacking

+Reward system

+Update popup

+Popup to motivate user

+Implement extra

+If width and height do not exceed constraints, put pane in original size (like reload)